Experienced Truck Accident Lawyers Serving Portland, OR

 Along I-5 and I-84 in Oregon, trucks with 2 or 3 trailers – called LCVs – are a common site.

 These commercial trucks and trailers are much more likely than passenger cars to be involved in a fatal crash.
+If you have been in an accident it is important you seek legal representation such as our Portland attorneys.

 There are strict rules and regulations that commercial vehicles like semi-trucks and buses must follow.
 The Federal Motor Carrier Safety Administration (FMCSA) outlines the safe, correct way for commercial tractor-trailers to be loaded, maintained and operated.